... the arrow of disillusion ...

 Joey Slotnick as Semyon strikes the right balance between zany clowning and the serious sensitive acting the part of the desperate man requires.
 Among the fine ensemble cast, I particularly enjoyed the toughness and vitality Mia Barron as Margarita who keeps a shady bar and can’t help loving the macho muscle man Yegor, played strongly by Ben Beckely.

 Jeanine Serralles as Semyon’s wife is so ratty it’s easy to see why Semyon would be drawn to suicide, though it’s hard to reconcile her nastiness with her professions of true love for her husband.
 Though Mary Beth Peil, playing Masha’s mother, seems a little too elegant to be toting around the slop bucket, her takes are so right on I’m happy to have seen her in the part.
 An all-star cast fills out the ever-surprising array of characters who, while standing for something beyond themselves are all are vividly individualized.

 Walt Spangler’s set of the dilapidated peeling wall-paper rooming house echoes and supports the play, suggesting the mystery and complexity of the varied characters and puzzles of existence.

 I'm not sure what the outstanding playwright, Moira Buffini, did in terms of freely adapting Erdman's The Suicide -- as it is, if feels very "Russian," though I'm sure she included the element of music, but in any case, this is a fine, satisfying play and that it gives a glimpse into a place and time of special historical interest is a bonus.

 Dying For It plays at the Atlantic Theater in Manhattan's Chelsea district through January 18, 2015.
 For more information and tickets, click on live link of title.

-Comments very welcome.
+Comments are very welcome.
 Scroll down, click on "comments," write in comment box and click on "post."
-Emails are private -- no emails ever appear with comments.
+Emails are private and never appear with comments.